gmartinez1985/vwdigitalhub/cleaner-robots-hexagonal/README.md

 - Robots are executed sequentially — one finishes its route before the next starts.
 - The workspace is initially empty and rectangular, with no obstacles.
 - Input format strictly follows the given specification (two lines per robot).
+- The workspace is initially empty and rectangular, with no obstacles (obstacles could be added via a workspace decorator without changing the domain model).

 ### Use Cases
 - **`ExecuteInstructionsService`**: Orchestrates instruction execution, validates movements, and marks final positions.